At first, the Bachelor's program follows a prescribed syllabus, but by the end of the program, students may choose their elective courses.

 The Bachelor's program is designed for full time students.
 The standard period of study is 3 years, during which the student obtains 180 ECTS credits.

 The request for conferral of the Bachelor's degree must be turned in within five years from enrollment in the program.

-At the end of the second semester, the compulsory courses of the first and second semester are assessed in so-called first-year examination during the examination session.
-In the following semesters, the basic courses are examined in examination blocks during the examination session.
+At the end of the second semester, the Compulsory Courses of the first and second semester are assessed in so-called first-year examination during the examination session.
+In the following semesters, the Compulsory Courses are examined in examination blocks during the examination session.

 These courses expand on and broaden the students’ theoretical and methodological knowledge.
-A minimum of six courses must be taken, corresponding to 24 credit points (3 in the 4th semester and 3 in the 5th semester).
+A minimum of six courses must be taken, corresponding to 24 credit points.

 The following courses are available during the spring semester: